LabCE Home Page

 Additional Information

-Author information: Mary Ertl Dettmann, MA, CLS, MT(ASCP) is the education supervisor for Wheaton Franciscan Laboratory in Wauwatosa, Wisconsin.
+Mary Ertl Dettmann, MA, MLS(ASCP) is the education supervisor for Wheaton Franciscan Laboratory in Wauwatosa, Wisconsin.
 She holds a Master of Arts degree in Health Care Administration from Central Michigan University.
-She has created several interactive, adult-learning courses in laboratory-related subjects including phlebotomy.
+She has created several interactive, adult-learning courses in laboratory-related subjects, including phlebotomy.

-Course description: This course focuses on the routine venipuncture procedure including the tools that are available, steps in the procedure, recommendations for venipuncture site choices as well as sites to avoid, pre-analytic errors, and safety issues.
+Course Description: This course focuses on the routine venipuncture procedure, including the available tools, steps in the procedure, recommendations for venipuncture site selection, sites to avoid, pre-examination errors, and safety issues.

 Do_Not_Go_There